kunigami/kunigami.github.io/_books/imperial-china.md

 ## 19 - Khubilai Khan becomes emperor of China

-Khubilai Khan was the son of Tolui, himself the youngest of Chinggs Khan with his main consort Börte.
+Khubilai Khan was the son of Tolui, himself the youngest son of Chinggs Khan with his main consort Börte.
 He was assigned the governorship of China under Mogol rule and later founded the Yuan dynasty.
 The explorer Marco Polo stayed with Khubilai from 1275 to 1291.
 The Mongol invasion decimated ⅔ of the North China population.

 Kubilai understood the importance of restoring economy in China for his own benefit.
 He moved his Mongol capital from Karakorum to 200 miles north of Beijing and called it Supreme Capital, or Shangdu, or Xanadu.